OLIVER

 Oliver was Dean of Armagh & his son, Silver Oliver married

-is referring to was a Doctor at Loughgall, Co.
+may have been referring to.
+He was a Doctor at Loughgall, Co.
 Armagh.

 A person so named entered military service, serving

-was described as an English military surgeon, born in 1836 and ended
+was described as an English military surgeon, born at Kilfanane, Co.
+Limerick in 1836 who ended

 his career as Surgeon General.
 He was also the author of: Physical